coolin44/personal_website/src/pages/project-five/index.md

 -Uses NumPy and SciPy to find the: Order, Size, Maximum Degree, Minimum Degree, Degree Sequence, Vertex Eccentricity, Radius, Diameter, Domination Number, Total Domination Number, Independence Number, and Clique Number of a given graph in matrix form.

--Handles any graph with 2 < N < 100,000 verticies.
+-Handles any graph with 2 < N < 100,000 vertices.

 -Code available on GitHub repository.